storyfeet/bob_cards_elm/rules.md

 For Solo Play:

+* You play any the Co-op campaigns, managing two charaters, with separate resource piles
 * Turn order is not important.
-* You may either play a Co-op campaign, managing two charaters or a VS game as one, aiming to beat the bandit tracker.

 Contents
 ---------